-ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE PRACTICAL NURSING PROGRAM
+ADDITIONAL ADMISSIONS REQUIREMENTS FOR THE NURSING PROGRAMS

-Applicants to the Practical Nursing program will be informed of all the required documentation, and the timeframes for submitting the required documentation, for application to the program.
-When all the Practical Nursing program application requirements have been completed and submitted by the applicant, and the applicant has signed the enrollment agreement, the completed application file will be submitted to the Nursing Program Admissions Committee for consideration.
-The Nursing Program Admissions Committee reviews each completed application file and makes a final determination on admission to the Practical Nursing program.
-A candidate for admission may be required to interview with a member of the Nursing Program Admission Committee, or another school official.
+Applicants to the nursing program will be informed of all the required documentation, and the timeframes for submitting the required documentation, for application to the program.
+When all nursing program application requirements have been completed and submitted by the applicant, and the applicant has signed the enrollment agreement, the completed application file will be submitted to the Nursing Program Admissions Committee for consideration.
+The Nursing Program Admissions Committee reviews each completed application file and makes a final determination on admission to the Nursing Program.
+A candidate for admission may be required to interview with a member of the Nursing Program Admission Committee, or another college official.
 Once the Nursing Program Admissions Committee makes its final determination in regards to an applicant, the applicant will be notified.

-In addition to the General Admissions Requirements, the following are additional admissions requirements for the Practical Nursing program:
+In addition to the General Admissions Requirements, the following are additional admissions requirements for the Nursing programs:

-1. Applicants must submit to and pass a criminal background check administered by the school prior to starting the program, or prior to being readmitted and the results of the CBC must be in the student file prior to starting the program.
+1. Applicants must submit to and pass a criminal background check administered by the college prior to starting the program, or prior to being readmitted and the results of the CBC must be in the student file prior to starting the program.
 The conviction for certain criminal offenses may bar an applicant from participating in certain externship/clinical training experiences, eligibility to acquire professional certification/licensure required to function in professional career fields and obtaining employment.
 Adverse results, to include but not limited to, any felony or misdemeanor identified on an applicant's background report that may prevent the applicant's completion of the program, acceptance to externship/clinical training facilities, achievement of professional certification/licensure, and attainment of employment in a particular field.